HammazAhmed2105/Prefetch-Analysis-Lab/index.md

+# Scenario
+We are investigating an intrusion involving a workstation owned by Bill Lumbergh of the Initech Software company.
+Bill is currently an IT technician hoping to break into the exciting cybersecurity career field.

+Recently, Bill was looking for free resources for testing his skills in web app penetration testing and used Reddit to try to find a cracked version of a popular software called Burpsuite Pro.
+Unfortunately, an unsavory Redditor may have sent Bill some malware.

+We have acquired key forensic artifacts from Bill’s system to better understand what happened once he ran the malware.
+This lab focuses exclusively on the Prefetch files obtained from Bill’s system.
+You might be surprised at just how much this one artifact will reveal about this attack.

 # Lab Setup

 1. First things first, we need to set up a virtual machine to download the forensic evidence.
 I am using Oracle VirtualBox with a Windows 11 VM.
 You can also use VMware from [this link](https://www.vmware.com/products/desktop-hypervisor/workstation-and-fusion) and obtain a Windows 11 VM from [this link](https://www.microsoft.com/en-us/software-download/windows11).